vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 We've already looked at negation fairly exhaustively, so I won't belabor the  point much.
 If you have a type `T` and a basis `b`, then you can assert that `a::T` is false by asserting `a::T⊥`.

 The one thing I will re-emphasize is that negation operates on *types*, always and only *types*.
-The closest thing to negating a whole sentence, like`a::T`, is with something like this: `(aη T)⊥`.
+The closest thing to negating a whole sentence, like`a::T`, is with something like this: `(aτ T)⊥`.

 Assertions are not propositions.
 You can't operate on assertions or combine them together to get new assertions.
 You can, however, operate on or combine *types*.
 When Naiyyāyikas want to express complex propositions, they treat these propositions as types and combine them using higher-order types like `⊥` and `Ξ`, etc.